cesarParra/apexdocs/examples/markdown/docs/sample-enums/SampleEnum.md

----
-title: SampleEnum
----

 # SampleEnum Enum

 `NAMESPACEACCESSIBLE`

 This is a sample enum.
-This references [apexdocs.ReferencedEnum](../Miscellaneous/apexdocs.ReferencedEnum.md) .
+This references [ReferencedEnum](../miscellaneous/ReferencedEnum.md) .

 This description has several lines

 **Some Custom**

 Test.
-I can also have a [apexdocs.ReferencedEnum](../Miscellaneous/apexdocs.ReferencedEnum.md) here.
+I can also have a [ReferencedEnum](../miscellaneous/ReferencedEnum.md) here.
 And it can be multiline.

 **Mermaid**